Christmas with the Joker: Plot

-On Christmas Eve, The Joker escapes from Arkham Asylum using a rocket hidden inside Arkham's giant Christmas tree, using the tree to blast through the roof as he is attaching the tree topper.

-Batman and Robin begin patrolling Gotham City to search for Joker.
-Robin is skeptical this particular patrol is worthwhile, opting to relax and get into the holiday spirit at Wayne Manor, stating, "It's Christmas Eve!
-Even scum spend the holidays with their families", to which Batman responds, "He has no family."
-After finding Gotham to be uncharacteristically peaceful, the Dynamic Duo return to Wayne Manor to watch It's a Wonderful Life (a film Bruce has never seen because he "could never get past the title") when they discover that Joker has hijacked all of Gotham's TV station signals.
-He announces that he is going to broadcast his assault on Gotham City as a Christmas special.
+On Christmas Eve, The Joker escapes from Arkham Asylum using a rocket hidden inside a Christmas tree.
+Batman and Robin begin patrolling Gotham City to search for him, with Robin being skeptical of this particular patrol being worthwhile, opting to relax and get into the holiday spirit at Wayne Manor.
+After finding Gotham to be uncharacteristically peaceful, the Dynamic Duo return to Wayne Manor to watch It's a Wonderful Life when they discover that Joker has hijacked Gotham's television signals.
+He announces that he is going to broadcast his assault on Gotham as a Christmas special.
 Joker is speaking to a "live" studio audience consisting of cardboard cutouts of Gotham's various public servants, including Batman and Robin.
-Joker tells the camera that because he does not have a family of his own to spend the holidays with, he has decided to steal one.
-His family, "The Awful Lawful Family", is made up of a hogtied Commissioner Gordon, Summer Gleeson, and Harvey Bullock.
-Joker tells the camera that if Batman isn't able to track him down by midnight, he will kill the three hostages.
+Joker tells the camera that because he does not have a family to spend the holidays with, he has kidnapped Commissioner Gordon, Summer Gleeson, and Harvey Bullock to serve as one.
+Joker tells the camera that if Batman cannot track him down by midnight, he will kill the three hostages.

-Using the Batcomputer, Batman is able to access Gotham's electrical mainframe and pinpoint the location of Joker's signal by zeroing in on the power surges.
+Using the Batcomputer, Batman accesses Gotham's electrical mainframe and pinpoints the location of Joker's signal by tracking power surges.
 Joker's hired thugs, Donner and Blitzen, blow up one of Gotham's bridges, just as the 11:30 train is about to cross.
 Gleeson reveals that her mother is on the train, prompting a taunt from Joker.
 Batman and Robin hurry to intercept the train.
 Robin uncouples the passenger cars, while Batman rescues the engineer just in time for the train to careen off the blown-up tracks and into the valley below.
-Batman determines that Joker's signal is coming from the observatory located at the top of Mt.
+Batman determines that Joker's signal is coming from the observatory at the top of Mt.
 Gotham.
-The Caped Crusaders head to the top of the mountain, only to discover a radio transmitter left by the Joker.
-Joker reveals that he has replaced the observatory's massive telescope with a cannon, which begins to fire upon Batman and Robin.
+The Caped Crusaders head to the top of the mountain, and discover a radio transmitter left by the Joker.
+Joker reveals that he has replaced the observatory's telescope with a cannon, which he fires upon Batman and Robin.

-As Batman draws the cannon's fire, which eventually starts to shoot randomly at the city, Robin breaks into the observatory to disable the cannon.
+As Batman draws the cannon's fire, which starts to shoot randomly at the city, Robin breaks into the observatory to disable the cannon.
 Upon entering, Robin discovers a number of Joker robots with gun fingers, who start firing upon him.
 Robin is quickly able to destroy the robots, allowing him to neutralize the cannon with a detonator.